-- We target total compensation at the 50th percentile of the comparator group that is also used for benchmarking executive compensation. - Annual flat fee structure for directors.
+- Annual flat fee structure for directors.
 No additional meeting attendance fees for Board or committee meetings.
 All retainer fees are paid in CDN\$, regardless of director's country of residence. - Equity-based pay is an important element of compensation to emphasize alignment with shareholder interests.
 Equity-based pay is determined based on value rather than a specified number of securities to better reflect market value at the time of grant. - The level of compensation must be sufficient to allow Ballard to attract and retain candidates with appropriate and relevant levels of skill, experience and expertise. - Compensation is reviewed regularly to ensure that it remains appropriate and is aligned with the market.